truonganhhoang/INT3117-2020/LeHuuChung/Chapter1-3.md

-3. What do we mean by “level 3 thinking is that the purpose of testing is to reduce risk?”
+**Question:** What do we mean by “level 3 thinking is that the purpose of testing is to reduce risk?”
 What risk?
 Can we reduce the risk to zero?

+**Answer:**

 Cấp độ 3 của kiểm thử là: